Self-love is a common theme throughout BTS’s discography. Here are the 12 BTS self-love songs that I love that remind me to love myself!

 “Magic Shop” is honestly one of the sweetest BTS songs out there.
 It’s all about how ARMY was there for BTS during their bad days and if they have the ability to help the group, then they can also find it within them.

-I love the overall meaning of the song, but the chorus sung by Jimin, JK, V, and Jin is probably my favorite part and is an automatic part you have to sing along to.
+I love the overall meaning of the song, but the chorus sung by Jimin, JK, V, and Jin is probably my favorite part and is one that you can’t resist singing along to.

 “You gave me the best of me/So you’ll give you the best of you/You found me, you knew me/You gave me the best of me/So you’ll give you the best of you/You’ll find it, the galaxy inside you.”